heavyk/gazeify/readme.markdown

 ## var w = fromArgs(args)

-Create a watchify instance `w` from an array of arguments `args`.
+Create a gazeify instance `w` from an array of arguments `args`.
 The required constructor parameters will be set up automatically.

 # events